bricebai/bricebai.github.io/about.md

 Let’s get in touch if you have a project or collaboration in mind. :)

-Current status: Incoming summer 2020 UX/UI Design Intern at Amazon.
+*Current status*: Incoming summer 2020 UX/UI Design Intern at Amazon.

 &nbsp;
 <p align="center">